Science/Engineering Specialized Learning Center: Facilities

-Scientific journal
+Scientific journal and library

-The program operates a peer-reviewed scientific journal Journal of Science and Engineering that publishes high quality original research by promising students of science and engineering.
+The program operates a peer-reviewed open access scientific journal Journal of Science and Engineering that publishes high quality original research by promising students of science and engineering.
 The ISSN is 3066-7623 (online) and 3066-7607 (print).
+The Journal is indexed in Crossref and in Google Scholar and published articles are assigned digital object identifiers.